aTechGuide/gatsby-theme-portfolio-starter/README.md

     menuLinks: [{name: 'Projects', link: '/page/1'}], // Adding Menu bar links
     footerLinks: [{name: 'Projects', link: '/page/1'}], // Adding footer links
-    displayFooterMessage: true, // Enable footer message
+    displayFooterMessage: true, // Enable footer message },
-    comments: 'true' // Enable disable comments
-  },
 }
 ```

-## 🚀Getting Started
+## Folder and Icon Details

-- Create `projects` directory and add projects into it as Markdown files
+- Create `projects` directory (name of this directory is as per options) and add projects into it as Markdown files
-- Create `images` directory and add images into it to be used by queries directly
+- Create `images` directory (name of this directory is as per options) and add images into it to be used by queries directly
-  - Add icon under `images` by the name `icon.png`
+  - Add icon under `images` by the name `icon.png` (name has to be icon)
-  - Add cover image under `images` by the name `cover.svg` You may download your SVG from [undraw.co](https://undraw.co/) as per theme color
+  - Add cover image under `images` by the name `cover.svg`(name has to be icon).
+You may download your SVG from [undraw.co](https://undraw.co/) as per theme color